Route Advertisements¶

 case as if EVPN were to be supported directly.

 [!NOTE] For the BGP session to be actually established over that network's VRF, at least one interface with proper IP configuration needs to be attached to the network's VRF.
-The resulting network egress traffic will be routed through that interface.
+The CUDN egress traffic matching the learned routes will be routed through that interface.
 OVN-Kubernetes does not manage this interface nor its attachment to the network's VRF.

 [!NOTE] This configuration is only supported in local gateway mode.
 Additionally, this configuration does not support the advertisement of egress IPs.